 I live on the sunny GC, Australia, where I graduated, receiving 1st Class Honours in a Bachelor of IT at Griffith University in 2004.
 Since graduating, my craft has taken me around the world, from building high end digital productions in the UK, through to niche sites for small, local businesses.
-My work has landed me back on the Gold Coast where I now run Thrive, a boutique web design and development studio.
+My work has landed me back on the Gold Coast where I now run Thrive Web Design Gold Coast, a boutique web, digital design and development studio.

 Please peruse our portfolio where we have a small selection of our more recent work.

 We designed and developed this sleek, fully-responsive site for a high-end, award-winning restaurant in Brisbane’s CBD.
 It features a single page vertical scrolling layout and integrates a high def HTML5 video loop ( which we shot in-house ) and fixed background techniques to give a dynamic user experience.

 We recently launched a full rebuild of this very successful e-commerce site.
 With a mobile browsing overtaking desktop this year the site had to be retina ready and responsive, and we took a lot of care developing a unique gallery system that works great on small touch devices and large desktop screens.